mvdwetering/yamaha_ynca/README.md

 ### Overview

 * Full UI support for adding devices
-* Connect through serial cable, TCP/IP network or any [URL handler supported by PySerial](https://pyserial.readthedocs.io/en/latest/url_handlers.html)
+* Connect through serial cable or network
 * Local Push, so updates are instant
 * Support for zones (each zone is a device in Home Assistant)
 * Power on/off